Dr Carl Parsons is an eminent clinician and academic of SHINE and the work of the Andrew Dean Fildes Foundation over the last 20 years.

 He is also an Affiliate (Sessional) Associate Professor at the University of Melbourne, Faculty of Education, Lecturer, RMIT University, School of Life & Physical Sciences, Allied Health Assistants and International Consultant (Malaysia) for the Centre for Intellectual Disability Health, Monash University.

-As the National Program Coordinator for Shine and the Andrew Dean Fildes Foundation he has built robust, effective programs informed by many decades of senior experience, the highest level of international research and technology.
-Shine’s programs are robust, rigorous and clinically effective, and over the last 20 years have immeasurably improved the lives of 16,000 children and their families.
+Through being National Program Director for Shine a division of the Andrew Dean Fildes Foundation he has been to build a robust, effective programs informed by many decades of senior experience, the highest level of international research and technology.

 Carl’s relationship with Andrew and the Foundation represents the heart and soul of the organisation, forged over many years of a shared passion and commitment to Australian children with LLDs.
 The international best practice programs developed between them are unique in Australia for its accessibility, inclusivity and efficacy.